Purdue University in Indianapolis

-Purdue University in Indianapolis is an expansion campus of Purdue University's West Lafayette location in Indianapolis, Indiana.
+Purdue University in Indianapolis is an ongoing expansion campus of Purdue University's West Lafayette location in Indianapolis, Indiana.

 History

 The campus was formed on July 1, 2024, following the splitting of Indiana University–Purdue University Indianapolis (IUPUI) into Indiana University Indianapolis (IUI) and Purdue University in Indianapolis.
 It inherited the former IUPUI School of Engineering and Technology and the computer science program within the former IUPUI School of Science.
 All other academic programs, including the athletic program, became part of IU Indianapolis.
 Purdue plans to expand its academic offerings beyond those.

 Operation

-As a fully-integrated expansion campus, students are admitted to Purdue University as a whole, and can choose to spend each semester either at Purdue's West Lafayette, Indiana, location, or at the Indianapolis location.
+As a fully-integrated expansion campus, students are admitted to Purdue University as a whole, and can choose to spend each semester either at the Purdue University West Lafayette or Indianapolis campus.
 Indianapolis is not a regional campus; it has the same oversight and academic rigor as West Lafayette.
 A goal of the split is to increase the retention of students in Indiana after graduation.